-Wherever you come down in this debate, you have to admit the Patriots have had an amazing run in the Brady-Belichik era.
-Thirteen AFC Championship appearances.
-Eight Super Bowl appearances.
-Five Super Bowl wins.
-So far.
+Wherever you come down in this debate, you have to admit the Patriots had an amazing run in the Brady-Belichick era, with 11 Super Bowl appearances and six Super Bowl wins.

 Haters will claim it’s the cheating.
 But some part of the credit for the Patriots’ astounding run should go to the well-known philosophy posted in their practice facility: Do Your Job.

 This is a great mantra because in three little words it conveys two distinct messages, one of exhortation, the other of relaxation.
 “Do Your Job” says first, take care of your responsibilities.
 Your teammates are counting on you.
 But second it tells you not to worry too much.
 You don’t have to do anything spectacular, just do your job.
 Trust that if your teammates do their jobs too, the team will succeed.